Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 Using keywords is an inevitable part of an advertisement campaign, but Pinterest gets the most specific result for each keyword.
 Meaning, your audience will be highly targeted.
 Out of all the mobile advertising platforms, Pinterest is somewhat a new one.

 Twitter is, surprisingly, gaining more popularity than Facebook and Instagram these days.
 Lockdown made people explore everything new, and Twitter seems to capture everyone’s attention.
-For sure, it’s an addictive platform, but it is also great for advertisement.
+Sure, it’s an addictive platform, but it’s also a great platform for advertising.

 1. Promoted Accounts